Skip to content

 Our boys favourite meal is egg fried rice.
 I fry some spring onion, then chuck in the cold rice in my wok in on top of a good spoonful of melted coconut oil,

-(which, by the way, (don’t get me started, oh, all right then, I will!:-) is just the healthiest oil, the health benefits of coconut oil include hair care, skin care, stress relief, maintaining cholesterol levels, weight loss, increased immunity, proper digestion and metabolism, relief from kidney problems, heart diseases, high blood pressure, diabetes, HIV and cancer, dental care, and bone strength, as well as being one of the only foods apart from breastmilk that is perfectly digestible by the human body),
+(which, by the way, (don’t get me started, oh, all right then, I will! 🙂 is just the healthiest oil, the health benefits of coconut oil (some really great links here and here; the second article is a fantastically researched “ultimate guide” about all healthy oils) include hair care, skin care, stress relief, maintaining cholesterol levels, weight loss, increased immunity, proper digestion and metabolism, relief from kidney problems, heart diseases, high blood pressure, diabetes, HIV and cancer, dental care, and bone strength, as well as being one of the only foods apart from breastmilk that is perfectly digestible by the human body),

 fry up and then add in one egg and a good glug of soy sauce.
 Add some cooked meat and/or vegetables and you have just the quickest, most delicious meal ever.